Certified Sommelier Examination

 We do not provide a workbook for the Certified Examination.
 Please see the recommended study resources above.

-We do not provide a wine list to students in the service exam.
+We do not provide a wine list at the service exam.
 If recommendations are asked for, students are expected to provide specific wines with which they are familiar.

 For the Certified Examination, attendees are expected to wear professional attire.
 A minimum of a jacket and tie for men and equivalent for women such as a pant or skirt suit.
 We advise against wearing perfume, cologne, scented lotions, or similar products as this can disrupt you or others while tasting wines.

 You can use the term certified sommelier on a resume and when speaking to customers, and you can qualify it by saying you are certified through the Court of Master Sommeliers.
 However, there is no designation of “Certified Sommelier” or CS like there is for “Master Sommeliers” using MS.